DZS Announces Pricing of Publi - GuruFocus.com

 About DZS Inc.

-DZS Inc. ( DZSI) is a global leader in access and optical edge infrastructure and cloud software solutions.
+DZS Inc. (NASDAQ: DZSI) is a global leader in access and optical edge infrastructure and cloud software solutions.

 DZS, the DZS logo, and all DZS product names are trademarks of DZS Inc. Other brand and product names are trademarks of their respective holders.
 Specifications, products, and/or product names are all subject to change.